ransbotham3/TrySailPilot/README.md

 ## Mac instructions

-1. Download the dmg file.
+1. Download and open the dmg file.
-2. Double click on the dmg to open it.
+2. Drag the TrySail icon to the Application folder.
 3. Double click on the TrySail application to run.

 ## Windows instructions